What is GDP and How to Calculate Gross Domestic Product

 - Consumption (C) – consumption includes all goods consumed within a country’s economy in the private sector.
 This also includes durable goods – goods that are more than three years old.

-- Investment (I) – this is the sum of all investments that is spent on capital equipment, inventory, and housing.
+- Investment (I) – this is the sum of all investments that are spent on capital equipment, inventory, and housing.

 - Governments Spending (G) – Government spending includes the total expenditure by the country’s central government in the year.
 This can range from salaries, expenditure on infrastructure, education, etc.